 The best way to analyse your employee survey data

 We started referring to Net Engagement Score a few years ago after taking learning from experts in customer experience management and seeing how we could apply it to employee experience management.
-Since then, eNPS (Employee Net Promoter Score) has become a more established term.
+The concept of Net Promoter Score has been around for a while in customer experience management, but in recent years Employee Net Promoter Score (eNPS) has become a more established term.

 In conclusion